fbpx

 Cope Environmental Center (Centerville): February 26, 2022–April 10, 2022

-Cedar Lake Historical Association (Cedar Lake): April 15-May 22
+Cedar Lake Historical Association (Cedar Lake): April 15, 2022-May 22, 2022

-Carnegie Public Library of Steuben County (Angola): May 28-July 17
+Carnegie Public Library of Steuben County (Angola): May 28, 2022-July 17, 2022

-Culver Union Township Public Library (Culver): July 23-Sept.
-4
+Culver Union Township Public Library (Culver): July 23, 2022-September 4, 2022

-Switzerland County Tourism Office (Vevay): Sept.
-10-Oct.
-23
+Switzerland County Tourism Office (Vevay): September 10, 2022-October 23, 2022

-Benton County Soil & Water Conservation / Otterbein Public Library (Benton Co.): Oct.
-29-Dec.
-11
+Benton County Soil & Water Conservation / Otterbein Public Library (Benton Co.): October 29, 2022-December 11, 2022

 Statewide Read

-Indiana Humanities’ One State / One Story program invites Hoosiers to engage deeply with a book as part of a statewide conversation tied to the themes of Unearthed.
+Indiana Humanities’ One State / One Story program invited Hoosiers to engage deeply with a book as part of a statewide conversation tied to the themes of Unearthed.
 We awarded grants to host a community read of World of Wonders by Aimee Nezhukumatathil selection to organizations around the state.

 Questions?